Masters of Deception: Philosophy

 Masters of Deception operated differently in many respects to previous hacking groups.
 Although they openly shared information with each other, they took a controversial view on sharing information outside the group.
 It was believed that access to MOD's knowledge should be earned via degrees of initiation and a proven respect for the craft, rather than releasing powerful information into the wild where it could be used for nefarious purposes.
 A demonstration of responsibility on the part of the initiate was required.
 This informal compartmentalized protection of more sensitive knowledge was a structure originally employed by LOD in the 1980s, rather successfully.
 According to Lex Luthor, "I realized early on that only certain people can be trusted with certain information, and certain types of information can be trusted to no one.
 Giving out useful things to irresponsible people would inevitably lead to whatever thing it was being abused and no longer useful.
 I was very possessive of my information and frequently withheld things from my articles."

-Fall of MOD
+Fall

 As a result of a major nationwide investigation by a joint FBI/Secret Service task force, five of MOD's members were indicted in 1992 in federal court.
 The case was prosecuted by the U.S. Attorney's Office for the Southern District of New York by Assistant U.S. Attorneys Stephen Fishbein and Geoffrey S. Berman.
 Within the next six months (in 1993), all five pleaded guilty and were sentenced to either probation or prison.
 After the sentencing of Abene, 2600: The Hacker Quarterly, Winter 1993-94, had on its cover a rag doll labeled "BERMAN" stabbed by a dagger.